Xenmai/Denizen-For-Bukkit-Docs/source/docs/example-projects/halloween-treasure-hunt.rst

     halloween_treasure_hunt:
     type: world
     events:
-      on player left clicks carved_pumpkin in Hub:
+      on player left clicks carved_pumpkin in:Hub:
       - narrate "yay"

 .. rst-class:: figurecaption

 **Figure 1.2** Our world script with a specific event

-It's time to *save* the script file, *reload* scripts ingame with ``/denizen reload scripts`` and *trigger the event* by left clicking a carved pumpkin block in our Hub world.
+It's time to save the script file, reload scripts ingame with ``/denizen reload scripts`` and trigger the event by left clicking a carved pumpkin block in our Hub world.
 We should now be able to see a cute little ``yay`` in chat, along with some debug information in the console, just as we expected.
-That's great, but we also have to *test* and make sure the event is not being triggered when clicking other types of blocks, when right clicking, or when clicking in another world.
+That's great, but you should also test and make sure the event is not being triggered when clicking other types of blocks, when right clicking, or when clicking in another world.

 2. Core Functionality
 =====================

-We're ready to move further ahead and actually give a *reward* to the player clicking the block.
-Since we're nice server owners, the prize will be a free *diamond*.
+We're ready to move further ahead and actually give a reward to the player clicking the block.
+Since we're nice server owners, the prize will be a free diamond.
 This is where the :guilabel:`give` command comes in handy.
-Its *syntax* specifies a single required argument: ``[money/xp/<item>|...]``.
+Its syntax specifies a single required argument: ``[money/xp/<item>|...]``.
 In our case, what we want to give the player is a diamond item, so we can ignore the *money* and *xp* options.

 .. note::
     If you need help with reading the command documentation, refer to this link: `command syntax`__.